Glossary of Terms

 Asset Class

 This is a grouping of infrastructure by form, such as in fleet and public transit, or of function, such as water facilities, that collectively contribute to the provision of core services to a community.
-On Climate Insight, infrastructure is grouped into the following asset classes - Buildings and Housing, Fleet and Public Transit, Green Infrastructure, Solid Waste, Transportation, and Water.
+On Climate Insight, infrastructure is grouped into the following asset classes - Housing, Buildings, Fleet and Public Transit, Green Infrastructure, Solid Waste, Transportation, and Water.

 Baseline Emissions